currinjs/CurrinJS/aio/content/guide/upgrade.md

 * `app/phone-list/phone-list.module.ts`

 The external typings for AngularJS may be uninstalled as well.
-The only ones you still need are for Jasmine and Angular polyfills.
+The only ones you still need are for Jasmine and Currin polyfills.
 The `@angular/upgrade` package and it's mapping in `systemjs.config.js` can also go.

 <code-example format="">